-- Completion of the general studies math requirement; - Completion of the ENG108 general studies requirement; - Completion of BIO101 (or equivalent); and - Completion of SWK250, SOC110, PSY101, and ENG108 with a minimum grade of C in each course; - Must have a minimum overall GPA of 2.5; - Must have earned a C or better in all completed SWK prefix classes; - Must agree to and conduct themselves in a manner consistent with accepted professional social work practices and the current NASW Code of Ethics (see Social Work Student Handbook); - Cannot have exhibited behavior that will infringe on their present or future ability to adequately fulfill professional social work responsibilities.
-The social work program's admissions committee reserves the right to require applicants to submit additional materials if the Committee questions the student's ability to adequately fulfill professional responsibilities (see Social Work Student Handbook); - Cannot have violated the University Code of Conduct/Student Disciplinary Code
+- Completion of the general studies math requirement; - Completion of the ENG108 general studies requirement; - Completion of BIO101 (or equivalent); - Completion of REL 250, 251 OR 252: and - Completion of SWK250, SOC110, PSY101, and ENG108 with a minimum grade of C in each course: - grade of C in each course; Must have a minimum overall GPA of 2.5; - Must have earned a C or better in all completed SWK prefix classes; - Must agree to and conduct themselves in a manner consistent with accepted professional social work practices and the current NASW Code of Ethics (see Social Work Student Handbook); - Cannot have exhibited behavior that will infringe on their present or future ability to adequately fulfill professional social work responsibilities.
+The social work program's admissions committee reserves the right to require applicants to submit additional materials if the Committee questions the student's ability to adequately fulfill professional responsibilities (see Social Work Student Handbook); - Cannot have violated the University Code of Conduct/Student Disciplinary Code.